Oscar Whisky: 2013/2014 National Hunt season: Novice chases

 In the 2013/2014 National Hunt season, Oscar Whisky was campaigned in novice chases.
-He made his debut over the larger obstacles at Cheltenham on 15 November when he stated the 4/6 favourite but was beaten a neck by the Jonjo O'Neill-trained six-year-old Taquin de Seuil in a race which was run at very slow pace and resulted in a sprint finish.
+He made his debut over the larger obstacles at Cheltenham on 15 November when he stated the 4/6 favourite but was beaten a neck by the Jonjo O'Neill-trained six-year-old Taquin de Seuil in a race which was run at a very slow pace and resulted in a sprint finish.
 Four week later at the same course, he was matched against Wonderful Charm, a French-bred horse who had won the Rising Stars Novices' Chase and the Berkshire Novices' Chase.
 Oscar Whisky led from the start and beat Wonderful Charm by half length to record his first steeplechase victory.

 The Dipper Novices' Chase at Cheltenham on 1 January saw a rematch between Oscar Whisky and Taquin de Seuil.
 The race was run on very soft ground which led to six of the seventeen fences being omitted for safety reasons.
-Oscar Whisky took the lead before the last fence and held off a challenge from Taquin de Seuil to win by three quarters of a length.
+Oscar Whisky took the lead before the last fence and held off a challenge from Taquin de Seuil to win by three-quarters of a length.
 Only two horses turned out to oppose Oscar Whisky in the Grade I Scilly Isles Novices' Chase at Sandown on 1 February.
 Starting at odds of 1/6 he did not jump well but took the lead at the last and drew away in the closing stages to win by nine lengths.
 Commenting on what was described as a rather disappointing performance, Henderson suggested that the horse had not been suited by the soft ground and added, "He's a stuffy devil, that's why he had to have a run.
 He was having a great old heave in here [the winner's enclosure].
 But I know what he's like".
 On 13 March, Oscar Whisky started 9/2 second favourite for the Grade I JLT Novices' Chase at the Cheltenham Festival but fell at the first fence.
 At Aintree a month later he started 7/4 favourite for the Grade I Manifesto Novices' Chase and finished second, beaten one and a half lengths by the French-bred six-year-old Uxizandre.